abhiram-120/fampay-data-engineering-assignment/README.md

 # FamPay – Data Engineering Intern Take-Home Assignment
+---

+Solution for the Data Engineering assignment.
+Calculates monthly OHLC and SMA/EMA (10, 20) for the provided tickers.

+## Assumptions
+- The "Open" price is the first available day of the month, and "Close" is the last.
+- For the first EMA calculation, the logic requires a previous value.
+I calculated the initial SMA (first 10/20 months) and used that as the starting point for the EMA series, then applied the formula for the rest.
+- Input data is assumed to be clean, but I added a sort by date just in case.

+## Note on Vectorization
+I used `groupby` and `resample` to avoid loops.
+The EMA calculation uses Pandas `ewm` but I had to handle the initial seed value manually to match the requirements.

 ## Objective
 Transform noisy daily stock price data into clean monthly summaries that are easier to analyze for long-term trends, and compute SMA/EMA indicators on monthly closing prices.